DhawalShankar/SignScribe/README.md

 A unique real-time gesture-to-text translation system built using MediaPipe, OpenCV, and scikit-learn.
 This project lets you collect your own hand gesture data, train a machine learning model, and use it to recognize gestures and convert them into text — **your own data, your own gestures, your own model**.

+Now also includes a clean **Streamlit-based web interface** (`app.py`) for live gesture prediction. *(Not deployed yet, but locally runnable.)*

 ---

 ## ✨ Features

 - 🎥 Real-time webcam gesture tracking using MediaPipe
-- 🖐️ Collect multiple gesture datasets with custom labels
+- 🖐️ Collect custom gesture datasets with labels
-- 🧠 Train a Random Forest Classifier on your personalized data
+- 🧠 Train a Random Forest Classifier on your personalized gestures
-- 📖 Predict gestures in real time and convert to text
+- 📖 Predict gestures in real-time and convert to text
+- 💻 Now includes an interactive **Streamlit GUI** for gesture prediction
 - 🪶 Fully Pythonic, minimal dependencies, no deep learning

 ---